-Business partners will not contract or engage in any underground labour, providing employees with transparent and equitable employment conditions.
+Business Partners will not contract or engage in any underground labour, providing employees with transparent and equitable employment conditions.
 The termination of contract will be conducted according to the national labour legislation, ensuring no arbitrary dismissal and providing the legal notice period for the employee.

-Business partners will ensure that need-based leave such as parental or sick leave will not affect the security of employment.
+Business Partners will ensure that need-based leave such as parental or sick leave will not affect the security of employment.
 In the case of parental leave, this should not create any grounds for gender-based employment vulnerability.
-As employer, business partners will support the employee in transitioning back to work, as informed by the applicable employee handbook/labour provisions.
+As employer, Business Partners will support the employee in transitioning back to work, providing the support system required for the transition to respect and dignify the employee's needs.